AbstractMelon/MapMakerDocs/lua/bopl-body.md

 ## Active Functions

 ### Add Force
-Launches the bopl body with a given x and y strength. the final velosity depends on the objects mass.
+Launches the bopl body with a given x and y strength. the final velocity depends on the objects mass.

 ```
 BoplBody.AddForce(number x, number y)